 - Leading New York City’s earliest responses to the AIDS crisis

 - Establishing the National Quality Forum

-- Involving more than 90 area hospitals in multi-year, multifaceted quality improvement collaborations
+- Involving 90+ area hospitals in multi-year quality improvement collaborations

-- Releasing the first appraisal of New York's health insurance exchange and the issues to watch as it moves into the future
+- Informing the development of New York's health insurance exchange and the first appraisal of its subsequent success